utlib/UTARMS-style-guide/docs/4-voice-and-style/tools.md

 * For example, if you are using a donor’s website to write a biographical note, cite it.

-### Notes
+### Endnotes

-[^12]: Charlotte Lellman et al., “Guidelines for Inclusive and Conscientious Description” (Center for the History of Medicine, Francis A. Countway Library of Medicine, Boston, Mass, May 2020), https://wiki.harvard.edu/confluence/display/hmschommanual/Guidelines+for+Inclusive+and+Conscientious+Description.
+[^12]: Charlotte Lellman et al., “Guidelines for Inclusive and Conscientious Description” (Center for the History of Medicine, Francis A. Countway Library of Medicine, Boston, Mass, May 2020), [https://wiki.harvard.edu/confluence/display/hmschommanual/Guidelines+for+Inclusive+and+Conscientious+Description](https://wiki.harvard.edu/confluence/display/hmschommanual/Guidelines+for+Inclusive+and+Conscientious+Description).

 [^13]: Archives for Black Lives in Philadelphia’s Anti-Racist Description Working Group, “Anti-Racist Description Resources.”